vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/getting-started/getting-started-from-operator-hub.md

 - system:serviceaccount:vsphere-kubernetes-drivers-operator:vdo-controller-manager
 - system:serviceaccount:vmware-system-csi:vsphere-csi-node
 ```
-**Note:** It's purely upto cluster admin on how to configure these settings, prime goal is to have an scc which can give access to create hostNetwork and hostPath to serviceaccount `vdo-controller-manager` for a project.
+**Note:** It's purely upto cluster admin on how to configure these settings, prime goal is to have an scc which can give access to create hostNetwork and hostPath to serviceaccount `vdo-controller-manager` and `vsphere-csi-node`(in case if you are using CSI  >=  2.3.0) for a project.